lonsing/qratpreplus/index.md

 universal variables.
 This is in contrast to QRAT, which applies propositional unit propagation and treats every variable as existentially quantified.
 As a result, redundancy removal based on QRAT+ is more powerful than based on QRAT.
+That strength of QRAT+ is with respect to *single applications* of rewrite rules.
+E.g., QRAT+ can remove particular clauses by a single application of a rewrite rule, while QRAT can remove that clause only by applying a sequence of rules.

 ### PUBLICATIONS ###